ECB's Draghi warns countries to reform as clouds gather over euro zone

 Delivering a blunt message to political leaders, Mario Draghi urged the 18 countries that share the single currency to consider ways to support struggling members, warning of the perils should fears that some might quit the euro be revived.

-"Lack of structural reforms raises the specter of permanent economic divergence between members," Draghi told an audience at the University of Helsinki, choosing unusually frank language.
+"Lack of structural reforms raises the spectre of permanent economic divergence between members," Draghi told an audience at the University of Helsinki, choosing unusually frank language.

 "And insofar as this threatens the essential cohesion of the Union, this has potentially damaging consequences for all."